qpgmr-de/qpgmr-de.github.io/_posts/2026-05-18-ibm-bob-enterprise-howto.md

 ### Use your Enterprise subscription in the Bob IDE

-The last step is for each user.
-Most probably your users already participated in the free IBM Bob Trial - and this means, that the IBM ID already has a SaaS instance and a Team associated.
+This last step is for each user.
+Most probably the users already participated in the free IBM Bob Trial.
+And this means, that their IBM ID already has a SaaS instance and a Team associated.
 So each user might have to switch the team, to use the Enterprise subscription.

 - After logging in click on the small gear to open the Bob Settings:

   ![Bob Team Selection](/assets/img/2026-05-18-bob-team-selection.png)

 Now you should be able to use the Enterprise subscription that are associated to your IBM ID.

-Also when you participated in the free IBM Bob Trial and make a individual subscription later, you might have to switch the "Team" in the Bob IDE, as your paid subscription and the free trial may use different "Teams".

 ### Finally

 As our team had a bit of a hard time to get this all going, I hope this helps others to get their Enterprise subscriptions going.

+Also when you participated in the free IBM Bob Trial and make a individual subscription later, you might have to switch the “Team” in the Bob IDE, as your paid subscription and the free trial may use different “Teams”.